mwthinker/Zombie/README.md

 Or use CMake gui and generate the build system of your choice.

 ## Open source
-The project is under the MIT license (see LICENSE.txt).
+The project is under the MIT license.